 Whenever you're working with a spreadsheet, it's a good idea to use appropriate number formats for your data.
 Number formats tell your spreadsheet exactly what type of data you're using, such as percentages (%), currency ($), times, dates, and so on.
-For example, take a look at this spreadsheet, which uses a variety of number formats:

 Number formats don't just make your spreadsheet easier to read—they also make it easier to use.
 When you apply a number format, you're telling your spreadsheet exactly what kinds of values are stored in a cell.
 For example, the date format tells the spreadsheet that you're entering specific calendar dates.
 This allows the spreadsheet to better understand your data, which can help ensure that your data remains consistent and that your formulas are calculated correctly.

 If you don't need to use a specific number format, the spreadsheet will usually apply the general number format by default.
 However, the general format may apply some small formatting changes to your data.

 Just like other types of formatting, such as changing the font color, you'll apply number formats by selecting cells and then choosing the desired formatting option.
 Every spreadsheet program allows you to add number formatting, but the process will vary depending on which application you're using: